wballard/starphleet/_harp/public/index.md

 The environment variables are sourced in the order listed below, which allows you to override.

-### Services
+### .env
 Services themselves can have variables, these are inspired by Heroku, and you keep them in the source repository of each service.
 These are the variables with the lowest precedence.

+This is where you specify a `BUILDPACK_URL`, but you can also put in other variables as you see fit.

 Your services will often be hosted in public repositories, so the config you put in here should be about development mode or public settings.

-#### .env
-This is where you specify a `BUILDPACK_URL`, but you can also put in other variables as you see fit.

 #### .profile.d/
 You can mix in as many separate files here as you like, providing more environment.

-### Orders
+### orders
 The `orders` file itself is sourced for your service.
 This is where a service learns about `PORT` and `autodeploy`.